 San Antonio Winery is the only producing winery in Los Angeles.
-Long gone are the vineyards that used to line the Los Angeles river.
-One lone survivor of the Los Angeles wine industry is San Antonio Winery.
-San Antonio Winery is open daily for guided winery tours.
+Long gone are the vineyards that used to line the Los Angeles River.
+The one lone survivor of the Los Angeles wine industry is San Antonio Winery.
+The winery is open daily for guided winery tours and wine tasting.
 Special group tours for clubs and organizations are welcome.

 Wine tours are offered every hour on the hour.
-You will get the chance to learn about some little known Los Angeles history and get a first-hand glimpse of what wine making is like.
+You will get the chance to learn about some little known Los Angeles history and get a first-hand glimpse of what winemaking is like.
 If you go during the week, you also get to see the wine-mixers, bottlers, and labelers in action.
 Bring a sweater the aging rooms can be quite chilly.
-San Antonio Winery located five minutes from Downtown Los Angeles.

 San Antonio Winery is located in Lincoln Heights the oldest neighborhood in Los Angeles, dating to the 1830s.
 Perched on bluffs above the Los Angeles River, it was originally home to some of the city’s wealthiest residents, who built a large number of Victorian mansions in the district.

 By the turn of the 20th century, however, the rapid industrial development along the riverbanks made it less appealing for wealthy Angelenos, who moved on first to the Arroyo Seco area and Hollywood, then to rapidly developing Mid-Wilshire.

 As wealthy residents departed, Lincoln Heights became home to a large Italian American population, as well as an increasingly larger Mexican American population.
 During the 1950s with the construction of the Golden State Freeway, which split the district right down the middle and devastated the neighborhoods through which it passed.

 Ever since, Lincoln Heights has been a poor-to-working class Chicano and Latin American immigrant barrio.
 Many Chinese immigrants, mainly from Southeast China and Vietnam, and their US-born children also reside in Lincoln Heights due to its proximity to Chinatown.